 The ad assures you (should you actually need such assurance) that this thing goes outside, not inside your ear.

 The Invisible Artificial Eardrum Hearing Aid

-(ABOVE) This little "medicated" marvel supposedly restores function to a ruptured eardrum.
-Or it amplifies sound against a normal eardrum.
+ABOVE) This little "medicated" marvel supposedly replaces a ruptured eardrum -----or amplifies sound against a normal eardrum.
 It is of thin, flexible rubber about 1/4 inch in diameter.
-It is inserted into the ear canal ---the bulbous end is placed (via an insertion stick) against the eardrum.
+It is inserted into the ear canal ---------the bulbous end rests on the eardrum.

-George, that honest-looking guy up there, says it works, so we imagine it does.
+Honest-looking George says it works, so we imagine it does.
 His advertising claimed he himself "couldn't hear a clap of thunder".
 But with this marvel, George can "hear a clock ticking 30 feet away !!"
 Isn't that something ?!
-It retailed for $5 a pair (like $135 in 2017 dollars).
+It retailed for $5 a pair (like $135 in 2019 dollars).

 If it didn't work, it holds history’s longest hoax award.
 This sort of thing was produced continuously for 70 years from 1840.
-Competition among brands eventually got them all advertised as deafness cure-alls, earning a quackery ban in 1910 (originated by the U.S. Post Office, not the medical profession).
+Competition among brands eventually got them all advertised as deafness cure-alls, earning a quackery ban in 1910 (by the U.S. Post Office, not the sleeping medical profession).

 The Wilson Eardrum and the Morely Eardrum, below, are similar.
 If they worked to any extent, it was because they restored some function to a troubled eardrum.

 The Wilson Eardrum, was "the greatest invention of the age", according to its ad, below.

 (ABOVE) The Morley Eardrum was a tiny disk of silk (a), slightly larger than the ear canal diameter.
 It was pushed to the eardrum by a removable fiber tube (e).
 The disc was oiled to maintain its shape and acoustic seal within the canal.
 A short thread (d) was tied to it for easy extraction.